revbayes/revbayes.github.io/tutorials/intro/revgadgets.md

 ```

 Then plot these distributions. `plotTrace()` produces a list of ggplot2 objects, with multiple plots if there are multiple runs in the trace object or if you provide a mix of quantitative and qualitative parameters.
-Here, only one plot is produced.
+Here, only one plot is produced, so we print the plot using `[[1]]` after the function call.
 ```R
 plotTrace(trace = trace_quant, vars = c("pi[1]","pi[2]","pi[3]","pi[4]"))[[1]]
 ```